Mosugar/Mosugar/README.md

 # 👋 About Me:

-👋 Hi, I'm Mohamed Sekkar, a full stack web developer specializing in React ⚛️ and Next.js 🔥!
+👋 Hi, I'm Mohamed Sekkar, a full stack web developer specializing in React ⚛️ and La ravele 🔥!
 I have a strong passion for creating dynamic, high-performance web applications, focusing on delivering seamless user experiences 💗.
 My expertise lies in building responsive, scalable, and maintainable frontend solutions using modern JavaScript frameworks ⚡.

 I've been into coding since high school.
 After graduation, I studied at MIAGE and then continued my journey at ENSA Kenitra.
 Currently, I'm working on an eplatform store called "Tirryaq".